MutasimBillahArib/MutasimBillahArib.github.io/_posts/2025-08-31-vanishing-votes.md

 ## The Chronological Crime

-Holmes seized a dusty ledger from the shelf, *Railway Expansion Reports, 1885–1892*; and hurled it onto the table.
+Holmes seized a dusty ledger from the shelf, *Railway Expansion Reports, 1885-1892*; and hurled it onto the table.

 "*Observe, Mr. Phelps!*" he said, tracing a finger down columns of ink. "*In 1888, the village of Little Purlington had __no railway__.
 Yet your model __knew__ a station would open there in January 1889 and used that future fact to predict high turnout for the 1888 election!
 It didn't predict turnout it __memorized hindsight__!*"

 Mr. Phelps paled. "*But... the data was available when I trained the model!*"

 "*Precisely!*" Holmes snatched Mr. Phelps' chart and pointed at the 1888 bar. "*You measured success using __the future to judge the past__.
-Your 98% accuracy wasn't forecasting—it was __cheating with tomorrow's newspaper__!
+Your 98% accuracy wasn't forecasting-it was __cheating with tomorrow's newspaper__!
 And rural villages paid the price.*"

 He spun to the window, silhouetted against the gaslit fog. "*Rural infrastructure changed __after__ elections.
 New railways built in 1889 were used to predict 1888 turnout.
 But yesterday's election?
 No future railway data existed.
 So your model defaulted to assuming no railways in remote villages; hence predicting near-zero turnout!*"